-Two months have passed since the great day of our Redemption.
 The Cross, earth's greatest pulpit, raised our King for all to see in the glory and majesty of His infamy and humiliation.
-The Heart of Love, unloved by those loved by Him, must have felt such deep sorrow and pain that human words cannot fathom to understand, much less explain.
+The Heart of Love, unloved by those loved by Him, must have felt such deep sorrow and pain that human words cannot fathom, much less explain.
 His words cut deeply into the hearts of all who stood by.
-The words by the bystanders to The Cross, filled with anger, ridicule, blasphemy, were reciprocated with the Words from the Cross, filled with understanding, compassion, forgiveness and LOVE.
-That Heart that beat for love of all humanity during its earthly journey, never ceased, even at this most solemn moment, to offer Itself totally and unreservedly for the sake of others.
-Father, forgive them, for they know not what they do.(Luke 23: 34) The first of the Seven Words of the Sermon on the Cross sets the atmosphere for all that will follow.
-These Words were addressed not just to those standing there on that fateful solemn day, but to all God's People.
+The words of the bystanders to The Cross were filled with anger, ridicule, blasphemy.
+Jesus responded with words from the cross filled with understanding, compassion, forgiveness, surrender, and LOVE.

+The Heart that beat for love of all humanity during its earthly journey, never ceased, even at this most solemn moment, to offer Itself totally and unreservedly for the sake of others.
+Father, forgive them, for they know not what they do (Luke 23: 34).
+The first of the Seven Words of the Sermon from the Cross sets the atmosphere for all that will follow.
+The Words were addressed not just to those standing there on that fateful solemn day but to all God's People.
 There is, however, among those Words, an expression that simply yet profoundly and definitively resounds throughout the millennia of history as the turning point of humanity's journey.

-The Cross-Road of Calvary offers a challenge to all who look upon the Crucified, and indicates a needed directional change upward and beyond.
-Jesus, exhausted and weak, musters up the strength to say It is finished.
-(John 19:30) If we only would reflect and understand the powerful meaning and impact of these few words, how our lives might change!
+The Cross-Road of Calvary offers a challenge to all who look upon the Crucified.
+It indicates a needed directional change "upward" and beyond.
+Jesus, exhausted and weak, musters up the strength to say It is finished (John 19: 30).
+If we only would reflect and understand the powerful meaning and impact of these few words, how our lives might change!
 While the English translation is good, it is the Latin expression that so powerfully expresses the deeper significance of the words.
-They speak not just of the termination of a mission, the fulfillment of the Will of God and all the prophecies up to that time, but they speak of the intimacy and fruitfulness of the greatest act of God's love: CONSUMMATUM EST! - It is consummated!
+They speak of the completion of a mission, the fulfillment of the

+Promise God made to our first parents, as well as of all the prophecies up to that time regarding the Messiah.
+Nevertheless, they also speak of the intimacy and fruitfulness of the greatest act of God's love: CONSUMMATUM EST! - It is consummated!
 (John 19: 30) When an agreement is consummated, when a love is consummated, the total surrender of one to the other is made without reserve, and from the two a new way of being emerges, unique in its own personality, but similar to those whose agreement and love have allowed it to be.
+Jesus totally surrendered His Will and existence to the Father and thus also to all humanity.

 We are the children of that consummated act of love that introduced humanity once again to the loving embrace of the Eternal Father.
-In the Blood of the Savior, and His love for us, we are re-born into a new creation and receive our status as children of God, (rf.
-Galatians 3: 26) in the blood of Christ.
+In the Blood of the Savior, and His love for us, we are re-born into a new creation and receive our status as children of God, (cfr: 1 John 3: 1) in the blood of Christ.
 We are unique in our individual personalities but are one with the Father, Son and Holy Spirit, through the Blood of Christ.
 The Easter Proclamation of Light Service chants: What good would life have been had Christ not come to us as our Redeemer!
 Father, how wonderful your care for us!
 How boundless your merciful love!
 To ransom a slave you gave away your Son.
-It is this same Son Who finished His mission by being consumed upon the cross.
+It is this same Incarnate Son Who finished His mission on earth by being "consumed" upon the cross.
 It was that consummation that ended His earthly life and began a new Life for us.
 His end was our beginning.
-The image of His Divine Heart burning with love for all and crowned with thorns is a constant reminder of that Love that is not loved as it should be, that Love that is not loved for which Saint Francis of Assisi wept so profusely.